roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  "Holy shit, she did it," the faceless stranger announced impressed.

  A strange rush of euphoria filled Sandra at reaching her goal.
 Having accomplished it, she now focused on getting him off.
 She returned to porn star sucking: fast and furious.
-Report_Story #2